JackCX777/brute_force/README.md

 You can edit attack_settings.json, common_passwords_file.txt,
-set_attack_settings.py and target_info.txt files if you want to change the settings of the attack, like target login, list of common passwords, top number of common passwords, list of target info etc.
+set_attack_settings.py and target_info.txt files if you want to change the settings of the attack such as target login, list of common passwords, top number of common passwords, list of target info etc.